At Newsome High School, we consider homework to be an important part of a student’s learning experience.

-All staff members are required to set homework tasks on line using ‘Show My Homework’.
+All staff members are required to set homework tasks on line using ‘Google Classroom’ see video guide for step by step instructions or ‘ClassCharts’.
 This enables students and parents to access the tasks on line through the school web site, giving information about the expected duration of the work, dates for completion and how to hand the work in.
 A hard copy of the work should be available for any student who has not got access to the internet at home.

 Amount/Frequency of Homework

 The school endeavours to ensure that students get a reasonable distribution of homework demands across the week.
 On many occasions, teachers will give a week to complete a piece of work so it becomes a student’s responsibility to organise their work to meet the dead lines given.